helenebm98/EAM-AX7-TEST1703/21_Setup_for_Contracts.md

 5. Click the **Number sequences** link to set up a number sequence for contracts.

+---

 ### Coverage

 Contract coverage is used to define the costs included in a contract.
 You can include several coverage lines in a contract, defining different periods and percentages of coverage.
 You create the coverage terms that should be available for your contracts.
 Coverage can be set up separately for hours, expenses, and items.

-++Example:++ The first coverage period is 12 months, including 100% coverage on all hours, items, and expenses.
+**Example:** The first coverage period is 12 months, including 100% coverage on all hours, items, and expenses.
 The subsequent coverage period is six months, including 50% coverage on items only.

 1. Click **Contract management** > **Setup** > **Contract** > **Coverage**.